NNNvD/ECTO/docs/projectDescription.md

 ### 2.3 Inclusion Criteria

 - Demonstrated contributions to theory development, formal modeling, philosophy of science, methodology, or pedagogy in psychology or neighboring fields (determined by the [*Expert Identification Protocol*](https://github.com/NNNvD/ECTO/blob/main/docs/expertIdentification.md))
-- Commitment to 6–30 iterative rounds (estimated 0.5 \- 1 hour per round).
+- Commitment to at least 12 iterative rounds (estimated 20 \- 40 minutes per round).
 - No conflicts of interest (e.g., direct commercial stake in competing proprietary curricula).
 - No prior substantiated ethical violations relevant to research/teaching integrity.